Parent/Teacher meeting for third year students takes place on Thursday evening, 27th October from 3.45 until 6.15pm.

-On Tuesday night last the new website and school video was launched at the school Board meeting.
-Our CE Anne Mc Hugh was also in attendance on the evening and partook in the launch.
 We encourage all of our parents and students to look to the website regularly for school updates and information.
 Website - Avsdonegal.com.
-Video = https://m.youtube.com/watch?feature=youtu.be&v=3dXkmWYQoqg
+Video = https://m.youtube.com/watch?feature=youtu.be&v=3dXkmWYQoqg.

-On Wednesday 19th September the Senior Perfects and a selection of TY students will take part in a Big Brother Big Sister Programme.
+On Wednesday, 19th September, the Junior Perfects and a selection of TY students took part in a Big Brother Big Sister mentoring programme.
 This programme is an internationally recognised Youth Mentoring Programme that forms supportive friendships for young people inspiring them to brighter futures.
-Big Brother Big Sister is nationally and internationally proven through research to improve young people’s wellbeing, improve their social support and relationships with others.
+Big Brother Big Sister is nationally and internationally proven through research to improve young people’s well-being, improve their social support and relationships with others.
 BBBS is operated in Ireland by Foróige.
+We would like to thank Foróige for their continued input into our school.

 Mental Health Week